|Marcel Le Rich||Baron of North Caravel||M 51|

 The demon in the sponge tears itself free and attacks immediately, leaping at Zar.
 They fight it until Ping thrusts her spear into the Demon's neck.
 The beast writhes upon the ground.
 She pulls her spear out with a crunch.

 "They really spazz out when they are injured," Zar says.

 "Should I behead this one?"
 Nignog says.
 The demon shakes itself off the ledge and down among the boulders.

 The ledge leads to a small room filled with gray sand and gravel.
 They enter and look around.
 The sand stirrs.
 Two mis-happen demons crawl towards them.
 Nignog chops one in half, and then another.

 "Poor things," Ping says.
 "Waiting all this time and then so weak with age that they can't fight."

 "Lucky for us, Ping," Zar says.

 In the wall is a circular groove.
 Ping deduces that the groove is for a space bridge and the sand and gravel are for the demons to make new bodies if they are injured.
-They search among the boulders for something that looks like a sacred bowl.
+They leave the small room and return to the cavern, where they search among the boulders for something that looks like a sacred bowl.
 A demon jumps out from beneath a large, flat slab of granite, and attacks Ping.They fight this demon, and another that leaps from somewhere, they don't see where until it is flying through the air towards Nignog.
 They leap from one boulder to another, evading the demons and striking at them.
 The sound of their weapons clattering, and their boots scraping across the stones, echoes from the cavern walls.
 Nignog strikes the final blow upon one demon, and Zar, with his slender small-sword, stabs so deep into the leg of the other that it cannot walk.
 The two demons shake and writhe until they fall down between the boulders and disappear into the darkness.